-Renaming the spreadsheet, a worksheet or a column is currently not supported.
-This will be treated as a deletion and addition and will cause errors with any charts currently using a renamed object.
+- Renaming the spreadsheet, a worksheet, or a column is currently not supported.
+Such updates are treated as a deletion and addition and will cause errors with any charts currently using a renamed object.
 Moving a column or worksheet is supported.

-The user that initially added the data source will need to remain as authorized and maintain access to the spreadsheet.
+- The user who initially added the data source will need to remain an authorized user and maintain access to the spreadsheet.
 If you’d like to change the authorizing user or re-authorize, this can be done from the Connection tab within the specific Google Sheet’s settings.

-Any column named “Id” will be renamed to “Id1”.
-This is due to Google Sheets returning the row ID as “Id” which will show as a hidden column in your schema.
+- Any column named “Id” will be renamed to “Id1”.
+This is due to Google Sheets returning the row ID as “Id”, which shows as a hidden column in your schema.

 Google Sheets SQL Mode syntax

-- Strings must be quoted using single quotes (e.g., ‘John Doe’).
+- Strings must be wrapped in single quotes (e.g., ‘John Doe’).

-- Use Oracle’s syntax for date formatting using the FORMAT() function.
+- Use Oracle’s syntax for datetime formatting using the

 - For example:

 Because of the JDBC driver we use to connect Google Sheets to Chartio, there are certain SQL functions you can use in SQL Mode:

 - Math functions